How to make your own bath salts

 So you want bath salts at home, without the crazy prices...or the additives you might find in mass-produced store bought offerings?
 Making bath salts at home is extremely easy.

--Start by purchasing your salts in bulk at health food stores - you'll save over the price of pre-packaged salts, and have the option of choosing as much or as little as you want to make.
+-Start by purchasing your salts in bulk at health food stores - you'll save over the price of pre-packaged salts, and have the option of buying as much or as little as you want to make.

 -You'll need a carrier oil to add moisture and help disperse your fragrance through the salts.
 Jojoba, coconut, almond, avocado, grapeseed and extra-virgin olive are some good examples of great carrier oils to use.
 You won't need much - a tablespoon or two per pound of salt.